 – Add more broth if necessary; the salad should NOT be too dry (you should hear a smacking sound while mixing) and should NOT be swimming in broth.

 – Add salt, nutmeg and pepper to taste.

 – Let salad sit for some time to see if it will be still moist (potatoes soak the liquid fast), add more broth if needed.

 – Add the chopped parsley or chives on top.

-This German potato salad tastes delicious as a side dish with the famous German “Wienerschnitzel”, hot dogs, Wiener sausages, Bratwurst, Bockwurst, or Weisswurst, or fish fillet.
+This German potato salad tastes delicious as a side dish with the famous German “Wienerschnitzel”, Leberkäse, Hot dogs, Wiener sausages, Bratwurst, Bockwurst, Weisswurst, or fish fillet.
 Makes a great side dish for a summer BBQ.

-– Buy waxy, yellow potatoes; if possible use organic potatoes.
-Don’t use soft and floury potatoes as they will get too mushy.
+– Buy the yellow potatoes; if possible use organic potatoes.
+Don’t use soft and floury potatoes as they will get too mushy such as Russet.

 – Using home made broth would be the best or bouillon (cubes) Made in Germany without MSG.

 – Mayonnaise is not an option for this salad.

 – Always peel the potatoes when they are cooked.
 And never use them with the skin on.